abboudl/Chik-p/readme.md

 Credentials are stored in (and pulled from) a LastPass password vault using the Ansible's `community.general.lastpass` module.

+Hosted challenge images are pushed to a Google Container Registry (GCP) and then started as Deployments on the GKE cluster.

+Chikpea's architecture assumes a **100% online CTF** (i.e. not on-premises and not behind a VPN).

-The entire infrastructure build process is driven by a **CTF Infrastructure Administrator** who executes scripts and deployes services from a dedicated **Management VM.**
+Finally, the entire infrastructure build process is driven by a **CTF Infrastructure Administrator** who executes scripts and Ansible playbooks to provision cloud resources and deployes services.
+They perform all of these operations from a dedicated **Management VM.**

-Finally, Chikpea's architecture assumes a **100% online CTF** (i.e. not on-premises and not behind a VPN).

 ## Project Organization